Tobacco Treatment Guide: For Patients and Their Families

 • You have more energy.

-• Your risk of getting an infection is reduced.
+• Your risk of getting an infection is lower.

 • Your risk of heart disease is lower.

-• Your risk of having a stroke is the same as a nonsmoker, which is 4 times lower than it was when you were smoking.
+• Your risk of having a stroke is 4 times lower than it was when you were smoking.
+Your risk is the same as a non-smoking person’s risk.

-• Your risk of dying from lung cancer is 50% lower than that of a person who continues to smoke.
+• Your risk of dying from lung cancer is half that of a person who keeps smoking.

 • Your risk of getting cancer of the mouth, throat, esophagus, bladder, kidney, and pancreas is lower.

-• Your risk of heart disease is the same as a nonsmoker’s risk.
+• Your risk of heart disease is the same as a non-smoking person’s risk.

-The table below lists some common concerns about quitting, and tips for dealing with them.
-Check off those that are true for you and add your own.
+Knowing what concerns you have about quitting is important so that you can find ways to handle them.
+This table lists some common concerns about quitting and tips for dealing with them.
+Check off those that are true for you.

 My concerns about quittingHow to handle my concerns

-• I will be angry or annoyed and may take it out on others.
+• I’ll be angry or annoyed and may take it out on others.

-• Medication for quitting will help manage nicotine withdrawal.
+• Medicine for quitting helps manage nicotine withdrawal.

 • Ask people to be patient with me.

-• Remind myself that within a few days, I’ll feel like myself again.
+• Remind myself that I’ll feel like myself again within a few days.

 • I’m afraid I will fail.